Tony-Xiayi-Ding/Tony-Xiayi-Ding.github.io/aboutme.md

 subtitle: MS in Health Data Science at Harvard University
 ---

 My name is Tony Ding.
-I have the following qualities:
+And this website is currently dedicated to demonstrate the results of my BST-260 Final Project.

 - I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

 ### My story